Model of models -- Part 1: Will

 This idea may explain why most of our problems are already aligned with will from previous experiences, mainly being instructed or taught by other people.
 Only very limited amount of problems are actually being solved from scratch, without alignment with will, which makes it feel like searching in the dark.
 It is an exhaustive search, where we are the first pioneers to create this alignment for others.
 As if we chart/pave a new path in a geographic map for others to use.

 This idea may be contemplated philosophically or religiously, claiming that the real human is a non-physical spirit/soul, attached to a physical body.
 This spirit has will.
-Thus in order to manifest this will, the spirit must somehow align it to the models it learns from the physical reality.
+Thus in order to manifest this will, the spirit must somehow align it to the models it learns from the physical reality\footnote{There is the materialist theory, claiming that consciousness is settled in the brain.
+It is supported by neuroscience studies that show correlation between mental experiences with specific neural activities.
+However, it can also support dualism, since the alignment is definitely yield such correlations.}.

 Another issue, is what constitutes a state in state-space.
 Probably it is a collection of classes (and their states), but then how a collection of objects acquire a direction, and how is it implemented to its items?
 One option to solve this question: actions are already operate on several objects, so we could say that they have direction, to change the state, even if partially, towards the goal.
 Hence, it is ok to define single action’s direction.
 Alternatively, we can set a direction to sequential action, i.e. action that is a recipe-like (composed of sequence of actions).